Table of Contents

 Its smell lasts long even after the stick has burnt out.
 Its fragrance helps people to relax and it is believed to transport one’s mind and soul to a peaceful dimension during meditation.

 History of Nag Champa

-Monks from monasteries started using Nag Champa as incense.
-Hindu and Buddhist monks manufactured Nag Champa incense for their spiritual and meditative practices.
+Eventually, monks from Buddhist and Hindu monasteries began using Nag Champa as incense.
+These monks manufactured Nag Champa incense for their spiritual and meditative practices.
 Some monasteries kept secret formulas of Nag Champa.
 Some were mildly floral, while other recipes were made muskier.
 Although used for religious ceremonies, its distinct fragrance and therapeutic effects are the reasons why it gained popularity among the Westerners in the 1960’s.